robinkarlberg/transfer.zip-blog/_posts/2024-07-27-how-to-easily-upload-zip-file-online.md

 - Only 5GB per transfer
 - Not open source

+Uploading files with TransferNow is straight-forward, their landing page is beautiful and contains cute art, instead of ads.

 ![Screenshot of TransferNow landing page](/assets/img/transfernow.png)

 ## **3. [WeTransfer](https://wetransfer.com/)**

 [WeTransfer](https://wetransfer.com/) is probably one of the most popular file sharing websites on the web right now.
 However, they may not be the best for transfering large zip files for free just because they are the most popular.
-If you want to pay for their plans WeTransfer also offers features such as file encryption, customizable backgrounds, and tracking options, ensuring secure and seamless file sharing for individuals and organizations of all sizes!
+If you want to pay for their plans, WeTransfer also offers features such as file encryption, customizable backgrounds, and tracking options, ensuring secure and seamless file sharing for individuals and organizations of all sizes!

 #### Pros
 - Files available for 7 days